zikuan/p4/README.md

 ## Introduction

 Welcome to the P4 Tutorial!
-We've prepared a set of exercises to help you get started with P4 programming, organized into four modules:
+We've prepared a set of exercises to help you get started with P4 programming, organized into several modules:

 1. Introduction and Language Basics
 * [Basic Forwarding](./exercises/basic)